-In 2019, the Group continues to incur losses amid volatile economic conditions.
-Management assessed that there were indicators of impairment on the plant and equipment and consequently, carried out an assessment of the recoverable amount of the plant and equipment.
+In 2020, management assessed that there were indicators of impairment on the plant and equipment in the Securex GS CGU given the unit's operating profits being lower than originally budgeted and uncertain economic conditions.
+Consequently, management carried out an assessment of the recoverable amount of the plant and equipment.